virtual-labs/exp-shaft-torque-coep/experiment/procedure.md

 # Procedure:-

 ### Configuration:-
-- select motor size , arm length and check/click the configuration button. (we are considering standard single phase motor sizes).
+- Select motor size , arm length and check/click the configuration button. (we are considering standard single phase motor sizes).
-- click on next level
+- Click on next level

 ### Basic Knowledge -
 - Answer all the questions and click on next level.

 ### Part A-
 - Start the cold water pump for cooling system.
-- start the induction motor with no load condition and check the torque sensor reading.
+- Start the induction motor with no load condition and check the torque sensor reading.
-- calculate the standard torque (upto two decimals) for no load condition and submit the answer.
+- Calculate the standard torque (upto two decimals) for no load condition and submit the answer.
-- load the weight , start induction motor and check the sensor torque reading.
+- Load the weight , start induction motor and check the sensor torque reading.
-- calculate the standard torque (upto two decimals) for load condition and submit the answer.
+- Calculate the standard torque (upto two decimals) for load condition and submit the answer.
 - Repeat the same process for loading the till the maximun weights.
 - Observe the reading , calculate the standard torque for every observation and submit the answer.
-- plot the graph by clicking on "show graph" button after taking atleast 5-6 readings.
+- Plot the graph by clicking on "show graph" button after taking atleast 5-6 readings.